w3c/IMSC-1.0.1_Text_TestContent/README.md

 # IMSC-1.0.1_Text_TestContent

+**Note: While this reel is still a valid suite of tests, it is recommended that the newer [IMSC-1.1_Text_TestContent](https://github.com/w3c/IMSC-1.1_Text_TestContent) is used.**

 This repository was forked from https://github.com/FoxMediaServices/IMSC-1.0.1_Text_TestContent with the intent to increase the reach of the materials provided, per https://www.w3.org/2019/02/21-tt-minutes.html#item07

-**Note: While this reel is still a valid suite of tests, it is recommended that the newer [IMSC-1.1_Text_TestContent](https://github.com/FoxMediaServices/IMSC-1.1_Text_TestContent) is used.**

 This reel was created to address early IMSC decoding issues by providing manufacturers with a reference IMSC 1.0/1.0.1 text implementation.
 The included tests are all pertinent to subtitles produced for production content.